chrismaltby/gb-studio-docs/docs/assets/music/music-gbt.md

    - **You must edit this file to get an accurate representation of the instruments you can use.**
 3. Use the instrument list shown later in this document to pick the sounds you want.
 Changing the samples in your tracker will not affect how they sound in-game.
 4. Add a `Play Music Track` event to your game and select your song from the dropdown.
+5. Either click the Play button by the song name for an in-editor preview, or play the game for an in-game preview.

-Because the .mod file format is not exclusively designed for gameboy, you should test your song in-game or in the Music preview window to catch audible between your tracker playback and GBT Player's output.
+Because the .mod file format is not exclusively designed for gameboy, you should test your song in-game or in the Music preview window to catch audible differences between your tracker playback and GBT Player's output.

 ## GBT Player's Channel Limitations

 .mod files have 4 channels.
-Loading a copy of template.mod (included in every sample project) before composing will ensure this is set-up correctly.
+Loading a copy of template.mod (included in every new project) will ensure this is set-up correctly.

 | Channel #     | Sound type | Note Range<sup>1</sup> | Instruments | Effects               |
 | ------------- | ---------- | ---------------------- | ----------- | --------------------- |